Skip to Content

 Some lenders will instead use compensating factors to show your creditworthiness in underwriting.
 Documenting a healthy savings account and carrying very little debt can go a long way.
 If your current monthly housing expense will be lower than your new house payment, that works, too.

-Additionally, your lender may ask you to establish what’s called a non-traditional tradeline.
-This is done showing 12 months of on-time payments on utility bills, rent, health insurance premiums, or other regular expenses.
+Additionally, your lender may ask you to establish what's called a non-traditional tradeline.
+This is done by showing 12 months of on-time payments on utility bills, rent, health insurance premiums, or other regular expenses.
 Showing your willingness and ability to maintain these monthly obligations strengthens your loan application for underwriting.

-Only properties within USDA-designated rural areas can be purchased with a USDA home loan.
-The definition of “rural” doesn’t just mean farmland and homes in very remote areas.
+The definition of "rural" doesn't just mean farmland and homes in very remote areas.
 There are actually many suburban properties that are eligible for USDA loans as well.

 The home must have: